 July 29, 2019

-500 people of all ages came together on July 28, to serve their south Nashville neighbors during Sent Sunday, hosted by The Village Church.
+500 people of all ages came together yesterday, July 28, to serve their south Nashville neighbors during Sent Sunday, hosted by The Village Church.

 Volunteers completed 32 projects, worth $30,000, in 10 locations throughout Cane Ridge, Lenox Village, Antioch, south Nashville, and Nolensville:

 - 6 local schools received painting, construction, cleaning, decorating and landscaping work

 - 50,000 meals were packed and donated through Meals of Hope to Second Harvest Food Bank and Nolensville Food Pantry